 Community and Worker Health and Safety.
-The importance of health and safety was voiced in the consultations, particularly in relation to infrastructure and construction sites by both local community members and those directly involved in construction.
-The importance of safety features such as covers on water tanks and handrails for floating jetties at ponds (water catchment) was raised in Mrauk U by internally displaced persons living in camps.
-Contractors and their workers commented that the local community interacted with them occasionally on issues such as site clearings and proper drainage.
+The importance of health and safety was voiced in the consultations, particularly in relation to infrastructure and construction sites by both local community members and those directly involved in construction, including the importance of safety features such as covers on water tanks and handrails for floating jetties at ponds (water catchments).
+Contractors and their workers commented that the local community members interacted with them occasionally on issues such as site clearings and proper drainage.
 Good relations regarding the upkeep of the sites were reported in both village and camp settings.
-In both settings, respect for controlled levels of noise or dust on exposed work sites and respect for working hours was found.
+In both settings, respect for controlled levels of noise or dust on exposed work sites and respect for working hours was found

 Contractors universally noted that they were aware and in full agreement that construction waste should be taken to designated dumpsites and that any hazardous waste such as sharp metal rods was segregated.
 Protective equipment such as boots, helmets, gloves, glasses for iron fabrication and welding works were reported provided as needed.
 In camp settings, warning boards were noted as important for construction sites by contractors and local community members.
-In Sittwe, contractors specifically noted the importance of restricted entry and warning signs that they had observed posted around construction sites.
+In community-led basic service improvements, several communities identified the need for and found solutions for effective waste disposal.
+During the implementation of the MCSP during 2023 and 2024 contractors followed the environmental and social mitigation measures required under the ESMF and paid good attention to the health and safety measures both of workers and community members.